Pros / This lender has special features and programs for military members.

 U.S. Bank offers both home equity loans and home equity lines of credit, also called HELOCS.
 It will take a second home as collateral, offers special incentives for military families and has the one of the highest loan amounts allowed.
-While the posted rates were higher than those of other lenders, U.S. Bank may offer discounts to bring that rate down.
+While the posted rates were higher than those of other lenders such as Third Federal and Key Bank, U.S. Bank may offer discounts to bring that rate down.
 It also looks at your full credit history.

 In order to qualify for a home equity loan or HELOC, you need your primary residence, second home or investment property.
 It considers the loan to value ratio of the home as well as your debt to income, but it does not set a minimum credit score.
 According to the loan officer we spoke with, there are various factors that can contribute to an approval or denial, so they consider your full credit history rather than the score.
 This is an advantage if you have had issues in the past but are improving your credit.

 The terms are average for most home equity and HELOC loans as compared to other banks, but the amount you may qualify for could be higher.
 Check with a loan officer for details.